 Why?
 Plants don’t want to be eaten.
 They simply want to survive.
 One of the ways they defend themselves against hungry animals like us is by producing toxic chemical compounds – proteins known as lectins.

 Maybe you’ve heard of gluten – it’s one of the best-known lectins around.
 But it’s not the only one.
 In fact, lots of the “healthy” foods we’ve been trained to eat for centuries contain dangerous lectins.

-- Vegetable, especially nightshades such as tomatoes, potatoes, and eggplant
+- Certain vegetables, especially nightshades such as tomatoes, potatoes, and eggplant

 - Beans and legumes